Press - Cultural References -

 (2011)

 - In the beginning of the game a boy asks for Duke's autograph.
-The child's father
+The boy's father

-then says: "I though he'd be taller."
+then says: "I thought he'd be taller."
 This could be a reference to the running

 gag in Escape From L.A.